 Independent salary research.
 Not affiliated with BLS, NBSTSA, AST, or any employer.
-Figures based on BLS OES May 2024 (SOC 29-2055).
+Figures based on BLS OEWS May 2025 (SOC 29-2055).

-Texas employs more surgical technologists than any other state at 14,360, but pays a mean of $60,380/yr, slightly below the national mean of $63,060.
+Texas holds the second-largest surgical technologist workforce in the country at 10,160, behind California, and pays a mean of $66,640/yr, slightly below the national mean of $68,710.
 No state income tax significantly improves take-home pay.
-COL index of 95 means purchasing power is actually above the national average at $63,558 adjusted.
+COL index of 95 means purchasing power is actually above the national average at $70,147 adjusted.

 State mean annual